-Goal diffusion is one of the most common problems facing incentive plan designers.
+Goal diffusion is one of the most common problems facing sales commission plan designers.

 The cause of this problem is a lack of clarity on the foundation principles of the plan.
 Stakeholders need to be clear about a few things before they start designing their plan.
 Here are five questions that should be answered emphatically: